-This paled to Ramirez 7.65m leap at the 1936 Berlin Olympics.
-However, in his own right, Evangelista held the National Triple Jump Record of 14.59m from 1934 until 1939 when it was broken by Civico Granado.
+This paled to Ramirez’s 7.65m leap at the 1936 Berlin Olympics.
+However, in his own right, Ruperto Evangelista held the National Triple Jump Record of 14.59m from 1934 until 1939, when Civico Granado broke it.

 He was one coach who used his runners to experiment on new training techniques, like the length of stride, pacing, or going all out.

-He coached the gold medal winners in the 4x100m relay, composed of Remigio Vista, Isaac Gomez, Pedro Subido, and Enrique Bautista in 1958, and 1962 they defended the title with Vista, Gomez, Claro Pellosis and Rogelio Onofre.
+He coached the gold medal winners in the 4x100m relay, composed of Remigio Vista, Isaac Gomez, Pedro Subido, and Enrique Bautista in 1958, and in 1962 they defended the title with Vista, Gomez, Claro Pellosis, and Rogelio Onofre.